 Specifications

-Canyon Grand Canyon:ON
+Canyon Grand Canyon:ON AL 7 - best beginner eMTB

-Canyon Grand Canyon:ON
+Canyon Grand Canyon:ON AL 7

-From £2,649
+from £2,649

 Pros